shilatorkaby/Breast-Cancer-Histopathology-Classification/README.md

 1. Benign Tumor -
   Benign tumors are those that stay in their primary location without invading other sites of     the body.
 Benign tumors tend to grow slowly and have distinct borders.
 2. Malignant Tumor-
   Malignant tumors are cancerous cells that grow uncontrollably and spread locally and/or to       distant sites.
 Malignant tumors can spread rapidly and require treatment to avoid spread.
 If they are caught early, treatment is likely will be  more simple and with good react.

 I split the data as shown:

 ![](readme_images/split_data.jpeg)

 with 80 % train and 20% test (the validation will be splitted later).

+train
+number of files in malignant:1512 number of files in benign:555

+validation
+number of files in malignant:189 number of files in benign:70

+test
+number of files in malignant:189 number of files in benign:69

 # Environment and packages